u1f383/u1f383.github.io/_posts/2026-06-02-Docker-Internal-2.markdown

 We won't trace the real code here because it's unnecessary.
 Just two points to know for safe path resolution:
 1. **Clamp every `".."` at the root**: it calls `filepath.Join("/", path)` so `"/.."` is restricted inside the root.
-2. **Manaully resolve the softlink**: it calls `lstat` to get the target path and re-bounds it to the root.
+2. **Manually resolve the softlink**: it calls `lstat` to get the target path and re-bounds it to the root.

 ## 4. Past Vulnerability